CSE 701: Final Project

 • Encapsulation and class invariants: Make sure to make all the member variables private, and that all the member functions preserve the class invariants.

-• Constant variables: Use const variables, member variables, and member functions whenever appropriate.
+• const correctness: Use const variables, member variables, and member functions whenever appropriate.
+Use constexpr for variables that are known at compile time.

 Your final project will be graded based on the guidelines listed below.
-Please make sure to follow all the guidelines closely in order to get a good grade!
+Please make sure to follow all these guidelines closely in order to get a good grade!

 • Your code must be original, that is, written by you in its entirety from scratch.
-Please note that if you submit code that you did not write yourself, you will receive a grade of 0 and will be charged with academic dishonesty.
+If you submit code that was written by another person and/or an AI, you will receive a grade of 0 and will be charged with academic dishonesty.

 • You may include short code snippets copied from my lecture notes or other sources, but only under the following conditions:

-• The code is short, up to a few lines.
+• The code must be short, up to a few lines.

-• The code is not central to the project.
+• The code must not be central to the project.
 For example, it can be a few lines of error checking code, not an important algorithm that your entire project is based on.

-• You clearly mark where the copied code starts and ends in a comment and indicate where it was copied from, including a URL if applicable.
+• You must add comments clearly marking where the copied code starts and ends.
+You must indicate where it was copied from, including a URL if applicable.
+If the code came from an AI, indicate which model was used and what your prompt was.

 • All code must be written in C++.
 You cannot use C, and certainly not any other programming languages, not even as a small part of the project.

-• Each project must consist of a self-contained C++ program, which can optionally be split into multiple source and header files, but must compile and run by itself without any additional requirements or dependencies.
+• Each project must be self-contained, and your test program must compile and run by itself without any additional requirements or dependencies.
 I should not be required to download or install anything in order to compile and/or run your project.

-• Your code must compile using the latest versions of GCC and/or Clang with the compiler argument -std=c++20 without any errors.
-If I cannot compile your project, then obviously I cannot test it.
+• Your code must compile using the latest versions of GCC and/or Clang with the compiler argument -std=c++23 without any errors.

-• Your program must accept user input only via files and/or command line arguments.
+• Your test program must accept user input, if any, only via files and/or command line arguments.
 It must not accept input via the terminal at runtime.
 Your program must run from start to finish without requiring any user interaction.

 If any of the above guidelines are not satisfied, I will notify you by email, and you will get 24 hours to fix your submission.
-If it is not fixed by then, your grade will be an automatic zero.
-The reason is that if you program does not satisfy these guidelines, then grading it would be either impossible (e.g. if your program does not compile) or just extremely time consuming (e.g. if your program takes input during runtime, I would have to sit down and type the input all over again single every time I run it).
+If it is not fixed by the deadline, your grade will be an automatic zero with no option of improving it.

 • Your program must avoid all of the common errors that I mention in the lecture notes, especially those inside big red boxes!